Orniya/Orniya/README.md

 # Hi there! ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
-# My name is Orniya
+# My name is Orniya.

-## A sophomore software engineering student
+### A sophomore software engineering student

 I’ve been exploring full-stack development and I’m committed to learning the language of the web —
 one tag, one style, and one bug at a time.

 ---

-- I'm based in Ethiopia
+- I'm based in Ethiopia.
 - You can contact me at: [orniyazeidan@gmail.com](mailto:orniyazeidan@gmail.com)

 <a href="https://www.github.com/orniya" target="_blank" rel="noreferrer">